kean/articles/2020-01-16-swiftui-data-flow.markdown

 By using `@StateObject`, the store is instantiated only once per view, right before `body` runs.
 SwiftUI keeps the store around for the entire view lifecycle.
 You can pass the store deeper into the view hierarchy via `@ObservedObject`, `@Binding`, or `@EnvironmentObject`, just as you would expect.

+Should you use `@StateObject` everywhere instead of `@ObservedObject`?
+The [answer is no](https://twitter.com/luka_bernardi/status/1280224429637681152?s=20).
+Technically, it should work, but semantically these two primitives are different.

 ## @State

 When you fill that creating an `ObservableObject` is a bit too much for your use case, there is another tool called [`@State`]((https://developer.apple.com/documentation/swiftui/state)).